 \section{Introduction}

-We are in a golden era of astrophysics where a plethora of new gravitational wave (GW) observations is changing our understanding of the Universe at an unprecedented rate~\cite{GWTC-1,GWTC-2,GWTC-2.1,GWTC-3}.
-In particular, the observations of GWs from the first binary neutron star (BNS) merger -- event GW170817 -- along with its post-merger emission of electromagnetic (EM) radiation, spurred the era of multimessenger astronomy~\citep{LIGOScientific:2017pwl,GBM:2017lvd,LIGOScientific:2017zic}.
-This single event provided: i) the most direct evidence that stellar compact mergers, where at least one of the binary companions is a neutron star (NS), are progenitors of the central engines that power short gamma-ray bursts (sGRBs); ii) strong observational support to theoretical proposals linking BNS mergers with production sites for r-process nucleosynthesis and kilonovae~\citep{Li:1998bw,Metzger:2016pju, Troja:2017,Kasen:2017}; iii) an independent measure for the expansion of the Universe~\citep{lvk_hubble:2017,Dietrich:2020efo}; and iv) tight constraints on the equation of state (EoS) of matter at supranuclear densities~\citep{Rezzolla:2017aly,Ruiz:2017due,Shibata:2017xdx,Margalit:2017dij,lvk_eos:2018,lvk_eos:2019}.
+We are in a golden era of astrophysics where a plethora of new gravitational-wave (GW) observations is changing our understanding of the Universe at an unprecedented rate~\cite{GWTC-1,GWTC-2,GWTC-2.1,GWTC-3}.
+In particular, the observations of GWs from the first binary neutron star (BNS) merger -- event GW170817 -- along with its postmerger emission of electromagnetic radiation, spurred the era of multimessenger astronomy~\citep{LIGOScientific:2017pwl,GBM:2017lvd,LIGOScientific:2017zic}.
+This single event provided: (i) the most direct evidence that stellar compact mergers, where at least one of the binary companions is a neutron star (NS), are progenitors of the central engines that power short gamma-ray bursts; (ii) strong observational support to theoretical proposals linking BNS mergers with production sites for $r$-process nucleosynthesis and kilonovae~\citep{Li:1998bw,Metzger:2016pju, Troja:2017,Kasen:2017}; (iii) an independent measure for the expansion of the Universe~\citep{lvk_hubble:2017,Dietrich:2020efo}; and (iv) tight constraints on the equation of state (EOS) of matter at supranuclear densities~\citep{Rezzolla:2017aly,Ruiz:2017due,Shibata:2017xdx,Margalit:2017dij,lvk_eos:2018,lvk_eos:2019}.

 From the GW observation point of view, most of the results inferred from the analysis of GW170817 are based on the late inspiral part of the waveform.
-During this period, tidal forces are inefficient to transfer energy and angular momentum from the orbit to the NS, and hence the stars can be regarded as having effectively zero temperature.
+During this period, tidal forces transfer energy and angular momentum from the orbit to the NS.
+The energy transferred is primarily converted into gravitational radiation and deformation of the NS structure.
+However, the internal heating due to these forces is minimal.
+This is why NSs are often considered to have effectively zero temperature during this phase, as the tidal energy transfer does not significantly raise the internal temperature of the stars.
 Following merger, however, shock heating rises up the temperature of the remnant to $\gtrsim 10$ MeV.
 Such high temperatures provide an additional pressure support that may change the internal structure of the remnant and its subsequent evolution.
-It is expected that observations of post-merger GWs, presently at the limit of the technology used in second-generation detectors~\cite{lvk_pm:2017}, will yield new insights on the nuclear EoS of NS at finite temperature.
+It is expected that observations of postmerger GWs, presently at the limit of the technology used in second-generation detectors~\cite{lvk_pm:2017}, will yield new insights on the nuclear EOS of NSs at finite temperature.